Stephen Hurray 8/10/2019

 at a University and that he died there and they had a big plaque in his honor

 there.”
 [It’s possible, but I’m not aware of one].
-Stephen may have gone to Steubenville, Ohio
+No record of Steubenville has been found, it's probably an error.
+According to the

 researcher, Teresa Trimboli : (“For a few years (1855-1858) the Society of Mary (marianists), in Louisville, Ohio